 “PLAYFUL” USE OF FORCE IN SEX: This kind of person may like to act out fantasies where the partner is helpless.
 They let you know that the idea of rape is exciting.
 They may show little concern about whether you wants to have sex, and use sulking or anger to manipulate you.
 They may start having sex with you while you are sleeping, or demand sex when you are ill or tired.
 They may want to “make up” by having sex after they have just been physically or verbally abusive to you.

-VERBAL ABUSE: In addition to saying things that are meant to be cruel, this can be seen when the abuser degrades or curses you, belittling any of your accomplishments.
-The abuser may tell you that you are stupid and unable to function without them.
+VERBAL ABUSE: In addition to saying things that are meant to be cruel, this can be seen when the abusive person degrades or curses you, belittling any of your accomplishments.
+The abusive person may tell you that you are stupid and unable to function without them.
 They may wake you up to verbally abuse you, or not let you go to sleep.

-RIGID SEX ROLES: Abusers typically expect the partner to play the “feminine” role; to serve them and insist that you obey them in all things.
-The abuser sees you as unintelligent, inferior, responsible for menial tasks, and less than whole without the relationship.
+RIGID SEX ROLES: People who choose to abuse typically expect the partner to play the “feminine” role; to serve them and insist that you obey them in all things.
+The abusive person sees you as unintelligent, inferior, responsible for menial tasks, and less than whole without the relationship.
 They will often tell you that no one else would want you or that you are nothing without them.
 They will remind you of everything they have done for you.

-DR. JEKYLL AND MR. HYDE: Many victims are confused by their abuser’s sudden changes in mood, and may think it indicates a special mental problem.
-Abusers may be nice one minute, and explode the next.
+DR. JEKYLL AND MR. HYDE: Many victims are confused by the person who is choosing to abuse’s sudden changes in mood, and may think it indicates a special mental problem.
+Abusive people may be nice one minute, and explode the next.
 Explosiveness and moodiness are typical of people who beat their partners.
 Many victims feel if their partner would just quit drinking or using drugs, the violence would stop.
 This is usually not the case.
 Abusive people continue the abuse, even after they stop using alcohol or drugs, unless they also seek help for their abusive behavior.

 PAST BATTERING: These people say they have hit a partner in the past, but the previous partner made them do it.
 You may hear from relatives or ex partners that the person has been abusive.
 A batterer will beat any person they are with if they are with that person long enough for violence to begin; situational circumstances do not make a person an abusive personality.